adminBy HowDoIUseAI Team

 Another common issue: forgetting that relations are two-way by default.
 If you link a task to a project, the project automatically knows about that task.
 Don't create redundant connections.

-Making it stick in your workflow
+How do you make it stick in your workflow?

 Here's the truth about Notion: the best system is the one you actually use consistently.
 Relations are powerful, but only if they become second nature.

-I recommend starting with just projects and tasks.
+The recommendation is starting with just projects and tasks.
 Get in the habit of linking every task to a project when you create it.
 Once that feels natural, add notes to the mix.

 The key is making the relation creation part of your natural workflow, not something you have to remember to do later.